DexStephens/personal-dash/README.md

    libraries into your project.
 (E.g. Google’s JavaScript Maps API is a third-party library.)
 Integrating libraries is a skill you will most definitely need as a professional web developer

+To Do:

+- Create landing page, where they can signup or login
+- Start styling the setup
+- Finish building out the initial walk through process
+- Setup top level user context, and auto user logging in for oauth